scottstanfield/newmac/readme.md

 Tested for *Mountain Lion* (OSX 10.8).

 The steps below assume you have a clean, fully patched Mac with Mt Lion (10.8.x).
-We used the little chip thing that you get from Apple to rebuild an older Mac.

-Make sure your account is setup with admin priveleges.
-After install, fully apply patches then continue.

-This gist will help you get X11 working with Mountain Lion since it's no longer installed with OS X: https://gist.github.com/1860902

 This guide was inspired by Mr Belyamani's
 [Ruby focused guide](http://bit.ly/VQsHy1).